 - Increases risk of cancer

 There are many sugar substitutes available, some are better than others, but be careful in choosing the right one.
+On the rare occasion when I need to use sugar in a recipe, I choose Stevia.
+(Read more about stevia here)

 What helped me break the sugar addiction